gvegayon/documentation-public/project_filesystem.md

 ## What data should move to scratch?

-Your scratch directory is accessible only to you so any files that you wish to share with your lab members should be saved to staging.
-Use of **scratch is preferred over staging** since it has more available space.
+Your scratch directory is accessible only to you, so any files that you wish to share with your lab members should be saved to staging.
+Use of **scratch is preferred over staging**, if possible, since it has more available space.

 # How to use staging